Arizona Child Abuse Attorney

 Civil Lawsuits for Child Abuse

 In addition to criminal investigations and DCS involvement, child abuse survivors can file civil lawsuits to obtain compensation for the harm they have suffered.
+An experienced child abuse lawyer can explain your rights and build a strong case, whether the abuse occurred in a home, school, or daycare setting.
 These lawsuits can be filed against:

 • The Abuser(s) Directly.